 The National Audubon Society is a company dedicated to bird conservation and preservation.
 I worked at the North Carolina branch as the Communications/Social Media intern.
 Along with writing articles and creating Facebook posts, I was tasked with successfully relaunching the company’s Instagram account.

 During my internship with Audubon NC, I noticed that the communications department was having trouble connecting with a younger audience through social media.
 They were skilled at using Facebook and Twitter, but were unsure how to create successful content for their Instagram account.
 They also found it challenging to connect with the surrounding minority community.

 Each branch within the National Audubon Society has an Instagram account, Facebook account, and Twitter account.
 I analyzed several of the Instagram accounts within the company to understand what type of content would be successful and unsuccessful.

-I compiled the data I collected from my research and turned it into a slideshow.
 After presenting my findings to my colleges, I hosted a webinar for several chapter leaders to address areas of potential growth within their Instagram accounts.

 My primary goal was to successfully relaunch Audubon NC’s Instagram account.
 The new and improved content would attract a younger diverse audience, while also meeting the wants and needs of their current audience.
 My secondary goal was to create several resources that the communications team could utilize to maintain the account in the future.